Bardo, Poland: History

 After the First Silesian War, Bardo along with most of Silesia was annexed by Prussia in 1742.
-From 1871 to 1945 it was part of Germany, and after the defeat of Nazi Germany in World War II it became again part of Poland under border changes promulgated at the Potsdam Conference.
+In 1826, Fryderyk Chopin travelled through the town.
+From 1871 to 1945 it was part of Germany.
+During World War II, the Germans established and operated a forced labour subcamp of the Stalag VIII-A prisoner-of-war camp in the town.
+After the defeat of Nazi Germany in the war it became again part of Poland under border changes promulgated at the Potsdam Conference.
 Also in accordance with the agreement, the German population was expelled and Bardo was repopulated by Poles, most of whom were themselves expelled from former eastern Poland annexed by the Soviet Union.
 In 1949–1950 Greeks and Macedonians, refugees of the Greek Civil War, were temporarily admitted in Bardo, before new homes were found for them in other towns.
+Following the Korean War, in 1956–1959, Poland admitted 400 North Korean orphans in Bardo.

 Bardo had gained the status of a town in the early 14th century, but this was lost as the result of the destruction caused by World War II.
 It became the seat of a gmina in 1954, and was granted town status again in 1969.